-To better quantify fatigue life over long time, it is needed to perform stochastic extrapolation of the short-term DELs to determine the probability of the DEL magnitude over the long term and thereby determine the life of the structure.
-In the present work, the aggregated DEL itself is extrapolated as a stochastic variable and taken to be fully correlated to the wind turbulence.
-The DEL being an aggregated quantity is not affected by isolated changes in load amplitudes over 10-minutes, but the change in DEL that is modelled is due to change in turbulence at a given mean wind speed.
+To better quantify fatigue life over long time, it is needed to perform stochastic extrapolation of the short-term DELs to determine the probability of exceeding the DEL magnitude over the long term and thereby determine the life of the structure.
+In the present work, the aggregated DEL itself is extrapolated as a stochastic variable and taken to be fully correlated to

+- 45 the wind turbulence.
+The DEL being an aggregated quantity is not affected by isolated changes in load amplitudes over 10minutes, but the change in DEL that is modelled is due to change in turbulence at a given mean wind speed.
 Therefore, the probability distribution of DEL is conditional only on the mean wind speed, as is the case with wind turbulence.
 Extrapolation of extreme loads [Natarajan and Verelst (2012)] is mandated by the IEC 61400-1 to determine the 50-year ultimate design load level, but there is no mandatory requirement presently to extrapolate fatigue DEL.
-The DEL is an aggregated quantity over a period of 10-minutes or higher.
-Since it is an aggregation, the value of the damage equivalent load which is relatively stable and may not change significantly for isolated load excursions within a time series resulting from the randomness of a stationary process.
+The DEL is an aggregated quantity - 50 over a period of 10-minutes or higher, the value of which is relatively stable and may not change significantly for isolated load excursions resulting from the randomness of a stationary process.
 However, the real conditions on the wind farm has varying wind turbulence intensities for a given mean wind speed, thus resulting in varying damage equivalent loads.
 The resulting DEL values from different 10-minute simulations over different wind turbulence at a given mean wind speed can be extrapolated, so that the probability of exceeding a target damage equivalent load level over a long term period can be determined.
-This is more accurate and realistic method than the conventional process used today of assuming the same load cycles over a limited set of load simulations are prevalent for the entire life of the turbine.
+This is - 55 more accurate and realistic than the conventional process used today of assuming the same load cycles over a limited set of load simulations are prevalent for the entire life of the turbine.